The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: Introduction

 \section{Introduction}

 Electrical activity within the brain forms the basis of perception, thought and behaviour.
-This endogenous electrical activity tends to be oscillatory in nature, as reciprocal connections within and between brain regions form functional circuits for processing and communicating information, and it can be measured on the scalp using electroencephalography (EEG).
+This activity tends to be oscillatory in nature, as reciprocal connections within and between brain regions form functional circuits for processing and communicating information.
+Changes in electrical fields caused by synchronously firing populations of neurons can be measured on the scalp using a technique known as electroencephalography (EEG).
 Correlational studies have been performed for nearly a century that attempt to link specific patterns and frequency bands in EEG to cognitive functions or brain states.
-These studies are informative and increased our understanding of brain processes.
-However, they are unable to establish causal relationships.
+These approaches are informative for many types of research questions and have increased our understanding of brain processes, but they are unable to establish causal relationships.
 The ability to interact with brain oscillations in a precisely-timed fashion to enhance or inhibit endogenous processes - using sensory~\cite{ngo2013auditory,ha2016multimodal, vonluhmann2017neural,kosmyna2019attentivu}, electrical~\cite{zarubin2018realtime} or magnetic~\cite{shirinpour2020experimental} stimulation - allows for their functional roles to be determined~\cite{zrenner2016closed}, and potentially for restoration of processes deteriorated by aging or pathology~\cite{vassileva2018neocortical}.
-While there is a great deal of interest in \emph{closed-loop} stimulation~\cite{zrenner2016closed, choi2020systematic}, researchers lack flexible, powerful tools that are easily accessible.
-Research efforts are also limited by the portability of systems, and by their complexity and expense.
-In the current work, we develop the \emph{Portiloop}, a complete, portable system for closed-loop stimulation.
-We demonstrate the Portiloop on a case study of scientific relevance: the auditory stimulation of sleep spindles.
+These so-called \emph{closed-loop} stimulation approaches thus hold great promise for neuroscience.